krmaxwell/krmaxwell.github.io/_posts/2015-04-xx-python-tricks-setdefault.md

 ```

 # dict.setdefault()
 We use `dict.get()` to gracefully access keys that don't exist.
-Another use case
-that comes up a lot is adding a key if it isn't present.
-Setdefault
-can really reduce the amount of code that you have to write if you need to add
-keys on the fly.
-The `dict.setdefault` method will return a default value the same
-way that `dict.get()` does but also adds the default value to the dictionary if
-it was missing.
+Another use case that comes up a lot is adding a key if it isn't present. `dict.setdefault()` can really reduce the amount of code that you have to write if you need to add keys on the fly.
+The method will return a default value the same way that `dict.get()` does but also adds the default value to the dictionary if it was missing.

 ```
 myDict = {'fname':'Kevin'}